-Near East Languages and Civilizations, History, and the College
+Associate Professor of History, Near Eastern Languages and Civilizations, the Oriental Institute, and the College

 University of Chicago